Lumpator/SDA_chatterbox_project/README.md

 # Project from module "Backend technologies" as part of [Python from scratch course by SDA](https://sdacademy.cz/kurzy/python/)
+# 50 % of code was written during class, 50 % of code is my own

-## Chatterbox web appliaction (with Django and responsive Bootstrap class design)
+## Chatterbox web appliaction (with Django and Bootstrap)
 ### Functions

 - Sign Up, Log In (default Django auth)